Spider-Woman (TV series): Distribution and rights

-In July 1995, News Corporation and 20th Century Fox acquired the show's producer New World International, and spun off New World's animation assets into their children's division the Fox Children's Network.
-In 1996, Saban Entertainment merged with the Fox Children's Network to form Fox Kids Worldwide, with this deal giving Saban distribution rights over New World's Marvel catalog, including Spider-Woman.
+In January 1997, News Corporation and 20th Century Fox acquired the show's producer New World International, and spun off New World's animation assets into their children's division the Fox Children's Network.
+Around this time, Saban Entertainment also merged with the Fox Children's Network to form Fox Kids Worldwide, with this deal giving Saban distribution rights over New World's Marvel catalog, including Spider-Woman.
 Prints from the late 1990s plastered the 1996 Saban Entertainment logo and the Fox Kids Worldwide logo onto the end credits.
-In October 2001, Saban Entertainment and Fox Kids Worldwide were sold to Disney, who themselves subsequently took over Marvel in 2009.
+In October 2001, Saban Entertainment and Fox Kids Worldwide were sold to Disney, who themselves subsequently acquired Marvel in 2009.
 Spider-Woman is currently available to stream on Disney+.

 In 1998, Marvel sold the film rights for the Spider-Man IP to Sony.
 This deal gives Sony exclusive film and live action television rights to over 900 Spider-Man characters.
 Characters related to Spider-Woman fell under the scope of the deal.
 The deal also covers several characters created specifically for the Spider-Woman animated series, in addition to covering other characters that were created specifically for pre-1999 Spider-Man cartoons.